 One other thing I remember I found particularly contentious was when BN was attempting to pass itself off as some sort of grand vampire cult with a “Matriarch” at its head that they, zombie-like, refer to as the “Mother of All.”
 In reality, the “matriarch” was an aging dominatrix whose only contributions to society are starting a personality cult of her own comprised of worshipful sycophants who kiss the ground she walks on and attack anyone who questions her grandiose delusions, and pissing on a few people in some old Super-8 porno flicks.
 According to what I’ve been told by sources both currently and formerly close to her, she would have been a total nobody had it not been for Sebastiaan Sabretooth and a certain playwright who once operated a well-known underground theatre troupe in New York City.

-With this post-menopausal, egomaniacal succubus at its helm—whom the leaders of BN allegedly could not tell from a can of paint before 2012—the organization briefly attempted to totally rewrite the history of not only the illustrious Gotham Halo—the former Sanguinarium stronghold and birthplace of the modern vampire subculture—but the entire community itself, with various laughable claims including starting ‘‘the first’’ vampire coven in New York City in 1976 (the story changes every half-decade or so, depending on the publication cited) and even once having attempted to take credit for, in a very roundabout way I can’t get into here, the creation of Sabretooth Clan.
+With this post-menopausal, egomaniacal succubus at its helm—whom the leaders of BN allegedly could not tell from a can of paint before 2012—the organization briefly attempted to totally rewrite the history of not only the illustrious Gotham Halo—the former Sanguinarium stronghold and birthplace of the modern vampire subculture—but the entire community itself, with various laughable claims including starting ‘‘the first’’ vampire coven in New York City in 1976 (the story changes every half-decade or so, depending on the publication cited) and even once having attempted to take credit for the creation of Sabretooth Clan.
 Her personality cult itself—which brands itself as a “Temple” and maintains a foothold both in the U.S. and Brazil—has recently put a book out that I am willing to bet likely perpetuates this novelty of a narrative.
 I’ll likely bootleg it at some point, dissect it and see if it’s worth the paper it’s printed on.
 Let’s see how my check looks this week.

 Considering that BN got its start by (figuratively!) digging up a dead man and using his Legacy as a springboard into the spotlight, the idea of the organization stooping to the level of historical negationism (remember the blood feud with Fr.
 Sebastiaan which drives Pighead’s entire existence) should not be too surprising.
 It only became something of an issue when the cult members began preaching their “Mother of All” nonsense in corners where it was not welcome, including the online “vampire community” havens, where it received about the same warm reception as two Jehovah’s Witnesses knocking at your door on a Saturday morning, and the Gotham Halo, where those who have broken bread with both Sabretooth Patriarchs—the Alpha, Father Sebastiaan, and the Omega, Father Vincent Orion—alternately find this fictitious narrative laughable or offensive.
 I’m sure you can guess which camp I’m in.